Study and Group Work Skills

 Alternatives, Independents and the Marginal

-Different and radical forms of production and distribution, from online VOD platforms like MUBI to Youtube and 'participatory cinema', have questioned the existence of a stable film 'mainstream'.
-However, institutions such as financial backers, major awards and festivals have been told that their measures for success are failing to recognise and include women, people of colour, ethnic communities and queer/trans groups.
+Different and radical forms of production and distribution, particularly in the age of the internet, have questioned the existence of a universal, stable film 'mainstream'.
+However, institutions such as financial backers, major awards and festivals have received feedback that their measures for success are failing to recognise and include women, people of colour, ethnic communities and queer/trans groups.
 The same limitations are detectable in the mainstream cinema 'canon'.
 This module asks, what is the canon of cinema?
 What supports it, how should we evaluate its effects, and that which is beyond it?

 Building upon work undertaken in Year One and Two, this module will provide you with the intellectual tools to undertake a detailed theoretical analysis of film.